-User IDs are used to uniquely identify the participants in your experiments or flag deliveries.
+User IDs are used to identify the participants in your experiments or flag deliveries uniquely.
 Supply any string you want for user IDs, depending on your test design.
 UserIDs ensure that a single user is not randomly re-bucketed every time they see your experiment.
 In other words: a user always gets the same flag variation or flag on/off experience.

 For example, if you are running experiments on anonymous users, you can use a first-party cookie or device ID to identify each participant.
 If you're running experiments on known users, you can use a universal user identifier (UUID) to identify each participant.
 If you're using UUIDs, you can run tests that span multiple devices or applications and ensure that users have a consistent treatment.

 User IDs do not necessarily need to correspond to individual users.
 If you are running tests in a business application, you may want to pass account IDs to the SDK to ensure that every user in a given account has the same treatment.
 Alternatively, you can use bucketing IDs to ensure these users get a consistent experience.

 Ensure user IDs are unique: User IDs must be unique among the population you are using for tests.
 Optimizely buckets users and provides test metrics based on the user IDs that you provide.

 Anonymize user IDs: The user IDs you provide are sent to Optimizely servers exactly as you provide them.
 You are responsible for anonymizing any personally identifiable data such as email addresses in accordance with your company's policies.

 Use IDs from third-party platforms: If you are measuring the impact of your tests in a third-party analytics platform, we recommend leveraging the same user ID from that platform.
-This helps ensure data consistency and make it easier to reconcile events between systems.
+This helps ensure data consistency and makes it easier to reconcile events between systems.